 Kwashiorkor is characterized by peripheral and periorbital edema due to the decrease in serum albumin.
 The abdomen protrudes because abdominal muscles are weakened, the intestine is distended, the liver enlarges, and ascites is present.
 The skin is dry, thin, and wrinkled; it can become hyperpigmented and fissured and later hypopigmented, friable, and atrophic.
 Skin in different areas of the body may be affected at different times.
 The hair can become thin, reddish brown, or gray.
 Scalp hair falls out easily, eventually becoming sparse, but eyelash hair may grow excessively.
 Alternating episodes of undernutrition and adequate nutrition may cause the hair to have a dramatic “striped flag” appearance.
 Affected children may be apathetic but become irritable when held.

-Total starvation is fatal in 8 to 12 wk.
+Total starvation is fatal in 8 to 12 weeks.
 Thus, certain symptoms of PEU do not have time to develop.

 Physical examination may include measurement of height and weight, inspection of body fat distribution, and anthropometric measurements of lean body mass.
 Body mass index (BMI = weight[kg]/height[m]2) is calculated to determine severity.
 Findings can usually confirm the diagnosis.

 Laboratory tests are required if dietary history does not clearly indicate inadequate caloric intake.
-Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see Table: Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition) or confirm the diagnosis in borderline cases.
+Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see table Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition Protein-energy undernutrition (PEU), previously called protein-energy malnutrition, is an energy deficit due to deficiency of all macronutrients.
+It commonly includes deficiencies of many micronutrients... read more ) or confirm the diagnosis in borderline cases.
 Many other test results may be abnormal: eg, decreased levels of hormones, vitamins, lipids, cholesterol, prealbumin, insulin-like growth factor-1, fibronectin, and retinol-binding protein.
 Urinary creatine and methylhistidine levels can be used to gauge the degree of muscle wasting.
 Because protein catabolism slows, urinary urea level also decreases.
 These findings rarely affect treatment.

 Laboratory tests are required to identify causes of suspected secondary PEU.
 C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess.
 Thyroid function tests may also be done.

 Other laboratory tests can detect associated abnormalities that may require treatment.
-Serum electrolytes, BUN, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
+Serum electrolytes, blood urea nitrogen, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
 Levels of blood glucose, electrolytes (especially potassium, occasionally sodium), phosphate, calcium, and magnesium are usually low.
-BUN is often low unless renal failure is present.
+Blood urea nitrogen is often low unless renal failure is present.
 Metabolic acidosis may be present.
-CBC is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.
+Complete blood count is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.